dwarvesf/playbook/operations/our-policy-for-remote-working.md

 ---
-title: Our Policy For Remote Working
+title: Our policy for remote working
 date: 2016-01-10
 description: Some useful practices we adopted to keep the remote working system goes smoothly.
 This policy is written in the context of our current company setup.
 authors: